CSI-Rafael-Bonilla/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

  - Answer:

 What does "cd" stand for?

- - Answer:
+ - Answer: cd stands for change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: Yes, because it didn't want to print Hello "name" in the terminal so I tried many different ways and figured out that I had to change terminal into python3 instead of python.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: No, but I did find my way around the problem of dir because I was in mac and instead of dir it is lr.

 What would you like to program?

- - Answer:
+ - Answer: I would like to program video games and maybe even program for engineering

 Type down any class notes below this sentence:

+dir=lc and typing cd .. brings you back to the page you were at.

 Lackluster responses may result in point deductions.
 -->